 5) Where I Stand Today

 It has been a number of years since I first started blogging here on Κέλσος.
-In that time, I have held three recorded debates with professional apologists and Christian scholars–on topics such as the naturalist worldview, the dating and historical reliability of the canonical Gospels, and the arguments for the resurrection of Jesus–all of which can be viewed here.
+In that time, I have held four recorded debates with professional apologists and Christian scholars–on topics such as the naturalist worldview, the dating and historical reliability of the canonical Gospels, and the arguments for the resurrection of Jesus–all of which can be viewed here.
 Almost every day over the last couple years I have read and considered the evidence presented by theologians and apologists, and responded to them with counter-arguments.
 It’s been a long journey, but I must admit that I am more of an atheist today than I ever was before.
 Studying Christianity’s history and the theological arguments for God has only strengthened my disbelief, contrary to what many apologists asserted would happen, when I first began my journey.

 You are welcome to disagree with me, if you do not agree with my arguments or conclusions.
 That’s fine.
 But there are two critical responses that I will immediately disregard:

 First, I will immediately disregard anyone who claims that I haven’t studied the evidence.
 I have studied the evidence for Christianity vastly more than the average individual.
-I have taken graduate seminars on Christian origins and the New Testament, studied the Bible in Hebrew and Greek, and have likewise studied the arguments of medieval theologians like Thomas Aquinas in Latin.
+I have taken graduate seminars on Christian origins and the New Testament, studied the Bible in Hebrew and Greek, and have likewise studied the arguments of classical theologians like Thomas Aquinas in Latin.
 I am currently working on a dissertation on the genre of the canonical Gospels.
 The truth is that I’ve studied Christianity more than most Christians.
-That said, it is also true that there are people who have studied these issue much longer than I have.
+That said, it is also true that there are people who have studied these issues much longer than I have.
 Of course.
 There are scholars twice my age who have been dedicated to these pursuits for over twice as long.
 But, I can’t exactly help when I was born.
 Regardless, I have still given Christianity a more than thoughtful consideration and found its arguments and evidence to be unpersuasive.

 I’m also annoyed when people make this response, because I wonder how much they expect anyone to look into these issues.
 I am a graduate student who has the funding, training, and leisure to spend my time investigating the claims of theologians and Christian biblical scholars.
 But what if I didn’t have that time?
 What if I had to work full-time on minimum wage?
 What if I was a single mother?
 What if I had a brain injury that caused learning disabilities?
 It’s unfair to demand that everyone spend hours upon hours researching Christianity and apologetic arguments, simply to come to the conclusion that they don’t believe in the religion.
 There are many other beliefs that I doubt, which I have not spent nearly as much time looking into.
 People are free to reject Christianity without doing any research at all, and it’s not because they are dishonest or ignorant, it’s simply because many people have better things to do with their time.